Schedule of Terms

 New Coursework at Other Institutions

-A student may take courses at other institutions while enrolled at Doane University.
-However, if the student wishes to transfer the courses to Doane, the courses must be approved in advance by the College of Professional Studies Dean.
-The courses are to be taken for a grade (not pass/fail), and a grade of "C-" or better has to be earned to be considered for transfer.
-A student planning to earn credit by correspondence must have the course approved in advance by the College of Professional Studies Dean.
+A student may take courses at other institutions while enrolled at Doane College.
+However, if the student wishes to transfer the courses to Doane, the courses must be approved in advance by the Dean of Undergraduate Studies.
+The courses are to be taken for a grade (not pass/fail), but such courses are recorded on the Doane College transcript as "P" (Passed).
+Only courses in which a grade of "C-" or better was earned will be considered for transfer.
+A student planning to earn credit by correspondence must have the course approved in advance by the Dean of Undergraduate Studies.

 Supplemental Course Offerings